Sustainable Procurement 101

 Accurate and timely data is essential in managing a company’s sustainable performance.
 Sustainability goals need regular review, validation, and adjustment.

 Sievo helps hundreds of customers to focus their efforts and target-setting to areas of spend where it matters most.
-With CO2 Analytics, you can set realistic targets against your spend and discover ways to reduce them as efficiently and effectively as possible.
+With CO2 Analytics, you get visibility to your scope 3 emissions against your spend and discover ways to reduce them as efficiently and effectively as possible.